Several Important Aspects of UAE Criminal Law Apply

 5. Family and Morality Crimes.

-The UAE’s criminal law incorporates provisions based on Sharia principles about family matters and morality.
-Some key areas include:
+UAE criminal law includes provisions rooted in Sharia principles to protect family structure and public morality.
+Key areas include:

 7. Criminal Procedure